 Rent a scooter/motorbike right upon your arrival

-You have only One Day in Bohol and you want to make the best out of it and explore all the things this mesmerizing island has to offer.
-The cheapest and most exciting way that could be done is by renting a motorbike.
-It could be managed also by taking a tricylce ride, but this way is much more convenient.
+Since you only have one day on Bohol, make the most out of it and explore all the things this mesmerizing island has to offer.
+The cheapest and most exciting way this can be done is by renting a motorbike.
+It could be managed also by taking a tricycle ride, but with motorbike it’s much more convenient.

-Check out one of a few Tarsier sanctuaries along the island.
-The Philippine tarsier is not just the cutest thing on the Planet but also one of the world’s smallest primates.
-The tarsier is indigenous to the island so it’s your only chance to meet this little guy.
+Check out one of the few tarsier sanctuaries along the island.
+The Philippine tarsier is not just the cutest thing on the planet but also one of the world’s smallest primates.
+The tarsier is indigenous to the island, so this is your only chance to meet this little guy.

-Check out the some stunning beaches of the Anda region
+Check out the stunning beaches of the Anda region

-Unlike crowded beaches of the Panglao Island, Anda region offers pristine white beaches and crystal clear sea with almost no people around.
+Unlike the crowded beaches of the Panglao Island, Anda region offers pristine white beaches and crystal clear sea with almost no people around.
 It’s a part of the island you definitely should explore on your own.
-Bring some snorkeling equipment if you want to enjoy some astounding sea life.
+Bring some snorkeling equipment if you want to enjoy some astounding marine life.

 Taste the local street food – Lechon Manok

 This super affordable street food dish can be bought all over the island.
-The Lechon Manok is actually a grilled pork, but its crunchiness and juiciness makes it so delicious.
-If you prefer chicken over pork you can order that one too, either way it’s gonna melt in your mouth.
+The Lechon Manok is actually grilled pork, but its crunchiness and juiciness make it so delicious.
+If you prefer chicken over pork, you can order that one too, either way it’s gonna melt in your mouth.

-The Chocolate Hills, numerous mounds of limestone formations, are an island’s most recognizable attraction.
-Climb hundreds of stairs to the viewpoint for the spectacular Chocolate Mountains view and preferably do it right before the closing time.
+The Chocolate Hills, numerous mounds of limestone formations, are the island’s most recognizable attraction.
+Climb hundreds of stairs to the viewpoint for the spectacular Chocolate Hills view and preferably do it right before the closing time.
 Sunset makes it even more magical than it really is.

 Have a night walk on the Panglao beach

 Panglao beach doesn’t get less crowded in the night.
-It only transforms to an endless line of restaurants and bars with the live music.
-If you want to skip the crowd, order a beer and have a seat on the sand just next to the sea.
+It only transforms to an endless line of restaurants and bars with live music.
+If you want to avoid the crowd, order a beer and have a seat on the sand just next to the sea.

-Try some seafood Filipino specialities for the dinner
+Try some seafood Filipino specialties for the dinner

-Either you pick to stay at the Panglao beach, or you want to check out the restaurants in the Tagbilaran city, you should definitely go for a seafood dinner.
+No matter if you pick to stay at the Panglao beach or if you want to check out the restaurants in Tagbilaran, you should definitely go for a seafood dinner.
 If you want to have a real local dish, try tuna kinilaw.
 It’s a raw tuna dish marinated in an acidic solution, often vinegar or calamansî juice.

 Pin for later!

-If you have any other prepositions for this One Day on Bohol Island Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day on Bohol Island Itinerary feel free to share it in the comments below!